2013–14 Kentucky Wildcats men's basketball team: December

 December 1 against Providence was the second consecutive season that Kentucky played at the Barclays Center in Brooklyn.
 They defeated the Friars 79 to 65 behind a near triple-double from Cauley-Stein.
-Playing No. 20 Baylor at AT&T Stadium on December 6 provided a chance for Kentucky to get an early glimpse into what it felt like playing at the site of 2014 Final Four.
+Playing #20 Baylor at AT&T Stadium on December 6 provided a chance for Kentucky to get an early glimpse into what it felt like playing at the site of 2014 Final Four.
 The game was a part of a double-header between the two schools.
 The Baylor and Kentucky women's teams played to four overtimes in which Kentucky won.
-However, the men could not complete the sweep as Baylor handed Kentucky its second loss of the season by the score of 62 to 67.
+However, the men could not complete the sweep as Baylor handed Kentucky its second loss of the season by the score of 67–62.
 Kentucky rebounded after the loss by defeating Boise State on December 10.
-The Wildcats were by another double-double by Randle and defeated the Broncos 70 to 55 at Rupp Arena.
+The Wildcats were by another double-double by Randle and defeated the Broncos 70–55 at Rupp Arena.
 On December 14 Kentucky played its first road game of the season when they played No. 18 North Carolina in Chapel Hill.
 The series between the two programs with the most wins in college basketball resumed after a one-year hiatus in 2013.
-The Tar Heels handed Kentucky its third loss of the season 77 to 82.
+The Tar Heels handed Kentucky its third loss of the season 82–77.
 After a week off for finals week, Belmont visited Lexington on December 21.
-At one point in the first half Kentucky trailed by 10, and did not take its first lead until 14 minutes remained in the second half.
-Kentucky defeated Belmont 93 to 80.
+At one point in the first half Kentucky trailed by 10 and did not take its first lead until 14 minutes remained in the second half.
+Kentucky defeated Belmont 93–80.
 The final game of the non-conference was against in-state rival No. 6 Louisville.
 The game featured the two previous national champions as Kentucky won the championship in 2012 and Louisville in 2013.
-Behind 18 points and 10 rebounds from Young, Kentucky defeated Louisville 73 to 66.
+Behind 18 points and 10 rebounds from Young, Kentucky defeated Louisville 73–66.